shenmishajing/project_template/docs/core/model.md

 ## Manual lr scheduler

-When we use multi lr scheduler with one optimizer, we will get in trouble with Lightning and lr monitor callback.
+When we use multi lr scheduler with one optimizer, typically one optimizer with a lr scheduler and a [warmup scheduler](optimizer_config.md#warmup-lr-scheduler-config) (the warmup scheduler described [here](optimizer_config.md#warmup-lr-scheduler-config) is implemented in this way), we will get in trouble with Lightning and lr monitor callback.
 Therefore, we support the manual lr scheduler, they are not a lightning lr scheduler, and is not known by Ligihtning, they are just called at their `frequency` after every `optimize_step`.

 ## Train loop